XENODU Virtual Environments

 BBC Suffolk - Virtual Newsreading

-Members of the public and local school pupils were given the opportunity to present the news alongside BBC news presenters or present the BBC weather forecast.
+Members of the public and local school pupils taking part were given the opportunity to present the news alongside BBC news presenters or present the BBC weather forecast.